IamLRBA/Banner-Designer-WebApp/README.md

 ---

-The Banner Designer WebApp is a Reactjs based responsive web application built by LRBA for FusionCRQFT Studios for creating custom banners with interactive, real-time previews, image uploads and extensive styling options.
+This Designer WebApp is a Reactjs based responsive web application built by LRBA for FusionCRQFT Studios for creating custom banners with interactive, real-time previews, image uploads and extensive styling options.

 The screenshot below shows an overview of the App: